Artikash/Minimap-Trainer/README.md

 You can see how long you took to recognize the dot was there and click by looking at the console window afterwards.

 Notes:
-Only works on windowed mode.
+Only works on windowed and fullscreen window mode.
+However, the taskbar won't go away as when one is playing normally in fullscreen window mode.
+Please use task manager to end explorer.exe if you want to use this in fullscreen window mode.
+Or use a second monitor.
 I didn't add any error handling.
 If you input something you're not supposed to (e.g. minimum time is greater than maximum time), the program will probably crash or behave strangely.